 1. How to end a formal/professional email

-When you’re in a professional setting, how you end your email matters.
+How you end your email matters when you’re in a professional setting.
 You can use it to show respect and to establish further the kind of relationship you’re after.

 You may want to stick with a formal sign-off in multiple settings, like formal work environments, formal complaints, when writing to a CEO, or when trying to sell something to more conservative clients.